-As described in the RFP, a grant funded, on-the-ground implementation action (tree planting, maintenance, risk mitigation, etc.) in a disadvantaged area of your community is required for all community-wide projects.
-A portion of your grant funds must be allocated to carry out this implementation action item if you include a community-wide project in your application.
-For example, you could implement a portion of a grant funded management plan's recommendations after the plan has been created.
+As described in the RFP, a grant funded, on-the-ground implementation action (tree planting, maintenance, risk mitigation, etc.) in a disadvantaged area of your community is required for all projects.
+A portion of your grant funds must be allocated to carry out this implementation action.

-Applicants with community-wide projects are required to submit a detailed budget that clearly outlines their funding needs for both the community-wide project and the associated on-the-ground action they would like to perform in a disadvantaged census tract, such as tree planting or risk reduction (e.g. pruning, dead tree removal, etc.).
+Applicants are required to submit a detailed budget that clearly outlines their funding needs for the inventory, management plan, and the associated on-the-ground action they would like to perform in a disadvantaged census tract, such as tree planting or risk reduction (e.g. pruning, dead tree removal, etc.).

 While we understand that the specifics of the project may evolve as a result of the planning process, it is important to provide a reasonable estimate of expected outcomes at the time of application.
 This includes quantifiable metrics, such as the estimated number of trees to be planted, which should be based on your current understanding of costs, needs, and other existing information.

 Please note that once grant awards are made, the funding allocation is fixed and cannot be changed.
 However, we understand that the community-wide project may uncover new insights, challenges, or opportunities that could necessitate adjustments to the on-the-ground action.
 In such cases, we encourage open communication with our grant administration team to discuss any necessary modifications to the project's outcomes.
 Any modification must be proposed and approved in writing.
+An implementation action in disadvantaged areas is required for all projects to receive final reimbursement.